ku-dml/mol-infer/Acyclic/Module_1/Readme.md

 # Module 1: Calculating Feature Vector from SDF file

-Last-updated: September 12th, 2020
+Last-updated: September 22th, 2021

 ## Quick start

 Module 1 calculates the *feature vector* (FV) for given chemical compound(s).
-One or more compounds can be given by a standard SDF file, and feature vectors are outputted in an original FV format.
+One or more compounds can be given by a standard SDF file, and feature vectors are outputted into an original FV format (which is a CSV file).
 These formats are covered by the following sections.
 Here we show how to use the program.

 Compile
 ```
 g++ -std=c++11 -Wall -O3 -o fv4_in_ex fv4_in_ex.cpp
 ```
 Run
 ```
 $ ./fv4_in_ex input.sdf output.csv
 ```